Kirch77/syntha/docs/api/persistence.md

 # Persistence API Reference

 The Persistence API provides database backends for storing context data permanently.
-Syntha supports multiple database backends with a pluggable architecture that makes it easy to switch between different storage systems.
+Syntha supports SQLite (default) and PostgreSQL with a pluggable architecture that makes it easy to switch between different storage systems.

 ## Overview